 Note: USAA is only available to military community members and their families.

-Cheapest car insurance in Illinois after a DUI conviction
+Cheap car insurance rates after a DUI conviction in Illinois

 Company Rates before DUIRates after a DUI% difference$ difference